 - Occupational skills courses and work experience programs

-Moosewa Resort is a non-profit enterprise and generates the majority of its revenue from various funding agencies, with a portion generated from Ritchie Falls.
-The primary purpose of Moosewa Resort is for educational, health and wellness, and occupational training programs designed for the community of Sagamok.
+Moosewa Outpost is a non-profit enterprise and generates the majority of its revenue from various funding agencies, with a portion generated from Ritchie Falls.
+The primary purpose of Moosewa Outpost is for educational, health and wellness, and occupational training programs designed for the community of Sagamok.

 Experience Anishnawbek Culture